Beanpot (ice hockey): Northeastern

 Northeastern, the only Beanpot team that has never won an NCAA hockey title, failed to win a Beanpot until 1980, when an overtime goal by Wayne Turner against Boston College gave the Huskies a win.
 Turner's wrist shot has often been called the most important goal in Northeastern history, and is generally considered a marquee sporting moment for the university.
 It is also known as the "Shot Heard Round the Beanpot".

-Northeastern won three more titles in the 1980s, but failed to capture the Beanpot for 30 years.
+Northeastern won three more titles in the 1980s, but failed to capture the Men's Beanpot for 30 years.
 The Huskies came close to winning their fifth title in 2005 when they rallied from a 2–0 goal deficit to tie BU, but fell in overtime when Chris Bourque scored the winning goal.
 They made it to championship game four times from 2011 to 2015 but fell each time, to Boston College in '11, '13, and '14 and to Boston University in '15.

-Northeastern won their drought-breaking championship in 2018 with a dominating 5–2 victory over BU, in a rare year where the Huskies were the strongest team in the field, having come into the tournament ranked highest in the pairwise over the other three Beanpot schools.
+Northeastern won their drought-breaking championship in 2018 with a dominating 5–2 victory over BU.
+The Huskies were the strongest team in the field, coming into the tournament ranked highest in the pairwise over the other three Beanpot schools.
 This would be the case again in 2019, where Northeastern again won the championship with a 4–2 victory over BC.
 In 2020, the Huskies would win their third straight championship against BU in double overtime, solidifying their legacy as a 21st-century Beanpot dynasty and effectively ending their reputation as the underdogs of the tournament.
 Before 2018, the Huskies had been to only 17 title games, and won only 4 of those.
 Earning three championships in a row from 2018 to 2020 proved their newfound parity with their other Beanpot schools, where they hoped to continue their success in the coming years.
-In 2022, Northeastern lost their three-year streak to BU 1-0 after a long standoff BU scored the game winner with less than 5 mins remaining in the 3rd period.
-In 2023, 16th-ranked Northeastern recaptured the Beanpot title by beating 9th ranked Harvard 3–2 in the tournament's first ever shootout, after overtime rules were amended that season.
-In 2024, unranked Northeastern refaced #2 ranked BU, once again winning the Beanpot in a 4-3 overtime match.
+In 2022, Northeastern lost their three-year streak to BU 1–0 after a long standoff BU scored the game winner with less than 5 mins remaining in the 3rd period.
+In 2023, 16th-ranked Northeastern recaptured the Beanpot title by beating 9th-ranked Harvard 3–2 in the tournament's first ever shootout, after overtime rules were amended that season.
+In 2024, unranked Northeastern refaced #2 ranked BU, once again winning the Beanpot in a 4–3 overtime match.
 The title was the Huskies' 5th in a span of 6 straight tournament championship game appearances.

 Recent tournaments

-This section explains in detail the results of the previous five Beanpot tournaments as of February 2020.
+This section explains in detail the results of the previous five Beanpot tournaments as of February 2026.